marcdomain/vaqum/npm/README.md

 # vaqum

-Losslessly compress files faster and smaller than zip/gzip, decompress them, diff (displayed on editor or HTML report), search and find duplicates, and securely shred them — from the command line.
+Losslessly compress files 5x faster and 12% smaller output than zip/gzip at defaults, decompress them, diff (displayed on editor or HTML report), search and find duplicates, and securely shred them — from the command line.

 ## Install